uwplse/Cassius/AEC.md

 Tool tests for real-world websites
 ----------------------------------

+The tool tests for real-world websites are substantially harder to reproduce than the previous.
+The main claim of the tool tests is that the tools run fast; inside a virtual machine this claim will be near-meaningless.
+No claims were made that the tools are usable by others; in fact, they are prototypes, testing the guts of our CSS semantics, and are hard to use even for the authors.
+Nonetheless, basic tests of these tools can be conducted.

 You can use the prototype verification, debugging, and synthesis tools built atop Cassius on all five of the websites mentioned in the previous section.
 To run the verification tool, run

-    ./cassius verify --truncate <level> bench/alexa/<site>.rkt doc-1
+    ./cassius verify --truncate <level> bench/alexa/<site>.rkt verify

-The runtimes should approximate those in Table 3.
+The runtimes should approximate those in Table 3, keeping in mind that runtimes inside the virtual machine will be substantially longer.

 To run the debugger, use

-    ./cassius debug --truncate <level> bench/alexa/<site>.rkt doc-1
+    ./cassius rdebug --truncate <level> bench/alexa/<site>.rkt doc-1

 Each invocation is randomized, but very roughly similar results to those in Table 3 should be seen.
-Sometimes the debugger negates a constraint and Cassius is able to find another solution, so no debug info is produced.
+Rather often the debugger negates a constraint and Cassius is able to find another solution, so no debug info is produced (it prints `Different renderings possible`).
 This is due to the opaque boxes introduced by truncation.
+These cases were ignored when formulating Table 3.

 Cassius prints "problematic" properties in red, and does not print rule bodies without problematic properties, so the last two columns in Table 3 are simply the number of rules and highlighted properties printed.